What Is a VIN?

 There are commercial websites such as RecordsFinder and nonprofits like the National Insurance Crime Bureau that provide vehicle history and condition reports using VIN numbers.

-A VIN report can provide a red flag warning against purchasing a vehicle if:
+Checking VIN number can provide a red flag warning against purchasing a vehicle if:

 - the odometer has been rolled back to disguise the amount of wear and tear a vehicle has experienced;